Trump sends message to Iranian protesters: ‘Help is on its way’

 Russia condemned US involvement with a pointed statement by its foreign ministry warning against “subversive external interference”, adding that the threat of US military strikes was “categorically unacceptable”.

-Erfan Soltan, a 26-year-old resident of Fardis, was arrested at his home six days ago and faces death by hanging on Wednesday.
+Erfan Soltani, a 26-year-old resident of Fardis, was arrested at his home six days ago and faces death by hanging on Wednesday.

 Mr Soltani’s “shocked” and “despairing” family were told of the decision on Monday and have been refused information about his charges or judicial proceedings, the organisation said.